 I’m a little bit weird.
 Instead of refinancing just once, I actually went ahead and refinanced my student loans three times with each of the big three student loan refinancing companies.
 In my mind, the big three are SoFi, CommonBond, and Earnest.
 There are definitely more out there.
 These are just the big three in my mind.

-I went through all of 2014 hustling to pay off my debt, but doing so at 6.8% and 7.9% interest rates.
+I went through all of 2014 hustling to pay off my debt but doing so at 6.8% and 7.9% interest rates.
 At the time, I didn’t know that student loan refinancing was a thing.
 In retrospect, I basically wasted at least a few thousand dollars by not refinancing.
-By the end of 2014, I had paid off all of my 7.9% interest loan, leaving me with just the 6.8% interest ones remaining.
+By the end of 2014, I had paid off all of my 7.9% interest loans, leaving me with just the 6.8% interest ones remaining.

 2015 was the first year I discovered that student loan refinancing was a thing.
 I waffled for a bit about what to do.
 Lawyers are a conservative bunch, so it’s easy for us to get scared away from refinancing.
 The idea of refinancing sounds scary.
 These companies were new.
 And people on random forums kept mentioning that I would lose “federal protections” if I refinanced.